What Makes Emacs Different and Unique

 Text Based System is Powerful

-Emacs has many built-in commands for moving cursor and manipulating text, And text, although lacks in multimedia like HTML, is still a very useful and powerful representation for different things.
+Emacs has many built-in commands for moving cursor and manipulating text.
+Text, although lacking in multimedia capabilities like HTML, is still a very useful and powerful representation for different things.

-Another thing is bulk file renaming.
-For example, removing a common prefix and
+Another example is bulk file renaming, like removing a common prefix or

 renaming all .JPG files to .jpg.
 In emacs's file manager dired, renaming